 3. Cheap Printers, Expensive Ink

-4. Ink Cartridges Are Smart
+4. Why Are Ink Cartridges So Expensive

 Today’s ink cartridges are not just plastic containers.
 Many include: